danielcfurr/edstan/briefmanual.md

 ## Dichotomous IRT with spelling data

-The R code below first loads `{edstan}`, which implicitly loads `{rstan}`.
-Then the two commands that follow set options related to `{rstan}`, which are generally recommended.
+The R code below first loads edstan, which implicitly loads rstan.
+Then the two commands that follow set options related to rstan, which are generally recommended.
 The first causes compiled Stan models to be saved to disc, which allows models to run more quickly after the first time.
 The second causes Stan to run multiple MCMC chains in parallel.

 ``` r
 # Load packages and set options